DevOpsHiveHQ/dynamic-devops-roadmap/content/04-module.md

 -

-## 4.1 Containers - Kubernetes Architecture and Core Concepts
+## 4.7 Continuous Delivery - Introduction and Solutions in the Market

 ### What you need to know